A woman graphic artist poses in her home studio at the viewer.

 Accounting tips for home-based businesses

 • Create a separate space for your business.
-If you want to take a home office deduction, ensure your workspace meets the “exclusive use” test.
+If you want to take a home office deduction, ensure that your workspace meets the exclusive use test.

 • Separate business and personal expenses.
-Maintaining distinctly separate accounts for business finances and personal finances will keep your books clean and organized when you need to evaluate your business income and expenses.
+Maintaining distinctly separate accounts for business finances and personal finances keeps your books clean and organized when you need to evaluate your business income and expenses.

 • Track all business use of personal assets.
-If you use assets like your laptop, cell phone and car for both business and personal purposes, be sure to keep a record of any business use so you can accurately calculate the percentage used for business.
+If you use assets like your laptop, cell phone, and car for both business and personal purposes, keep a record of any business use so you can accurately calculate the percentage used for business.

 • Account for estimated and self-employment taxes.
-Unlike a traditional job in which an employer withholds taxes, Social Security and Medicare payments from an employee’s check, business owners must pay these expenses.
-Sole proprietors, partners, LLCs and S corporations are generally required to pay estimated quarterly taxes.
+Unlike a traditional job in which an employer withholds taxes, Social Security, and Medicare payments from an employee’s check, business owners must pay these expenses.
+Sole proprietors, partners, limited liability companies, and S corporations are generally required to pay estimated quarterly taxes.

 • Set up an accounting system.
 To make tax season as easy as possible, implement a consistent, organized accounting system for yourself to keep track of receipts and invoices.
 Take special care with business dinners, work-related travel, vehicle expenses, and home office receipts.